yashviii05/AI-Business-Insight-Assistant/README.md

 # AI-Powered Business Insight Assistant

-Ask a business question in plain English — get back the SQL query used, the data, and a plain-English summary.
+Ask a business question in plain English- get back the SQL query used, the data, and a plain-English summary.
 No SQL knowledge required to use it.

 ## How it works